thousandbrainsproject/tbp.monty/docs/how-to-use-monty/logging-and-analysis.md

 > 📘 Plotting in 3D
 >
 > Most plots shown here use the 3D projection feature of matplotlib.
 The plots can be viewed interactively by dragging the mouse over them to zoom and rotate.
-When you want to save figures with 3D plots programatically, it can be useful to set the `rotation` parameter in the `plot_graph` function such that the POV provides a good view of the 3D structure of the object.
+When you want to save figures with 3D plots programmatically, it can be useful to set the `rotation` parameter in the `plot_graph` function such that the POV provides a good view of the 3D structure of the object.

 ### Plotting Matching Animations